COVID-19 pandemic in Nevada: Hospitals

-During April 2020, a company called Unacast looked at data from each state and ranked them based on how well they were practicing social distancing.
-Nevada was ranked at number one, with a "B+" grade.
-Data from the Nevada Hospital Association, for the month of April, showed that the state's hospitals were never in any danger of being overwhelmed by coronavirus patients, as social distancing diminished the virus' effect on the state population.
+Hospitals began postponing elective surgeries in mid-March 2020, to help prevent the spread of COVID-19.
+Early on, social distancing was found to be well practiced in the state.
+Data from the Nevada Hospital Association, for the month of April 2020, showed that the state's hospitals were never in any danger of being overwhelmed by coronavirus patients, as social distancing diminished the virus' effect on the population.
+Nursing homes took precautions against the virus, but eventually saw a rise in cases.

-California loaned 50 ventilators to Nevada through May 1, 2020, at which point there was no longer a need for the additional units.
-Elective surgeries resumed in Nevada on May 4, 2020, with COVID-19 precautions in place.
-A month later, it was reported that hospitals in the state could suffer financially as a result of fewer patient visits during the pandemic.
+Nevada hospitals initially experienced a shortage in ventilators; California loaned 50 units to the state until May 1, 2020, at which point they were no longer needed.
+Elective surgeries resumed several days later, with COVID-19 precautions in place.
 State hospitalizations saw a steep increase at the end of 2020, and some hospitals in southern Nevada began postponing elective surgeries once again.
 As of 2021, only one hospital in the state had an ECMO oxygen machine for treating the sickest patients: Sunrise Hospital & Medical Center in the Las Vegas Valley.